 These are the right and left leg radiographs of an overweight 10 year old Labrador retriever with acute left limb lameness.
 The achilles tendon has increased brightness and thickness as compared to the right leg.
 In this tendon is a small area of calcification indicating a scar from a previous injury to the Achilles tendon.
 The Right leg also has an old abnormal increased density.
 This is likely another old lesion that has calcified.
 This calcification can occur in pets that have Cushing’s disease which is also a risk factor for pets with Achilles tendonitis.

-Symptoms include mild to severe hind limb lameness, with or without plantigrade (“flat footed”) stance, which is often present in mild or degenerative cases.
+Symptoms for achilles tendon dogs include mild to severe hind limb lameness, with or without plantigrade (“flat footed”) stance, which is often present in mild or degenerative cases.
 When the tendon is traumatically ruptured, there is non-weight bearing lameness, flexion of the hock and digits, with the toes appearing curled.

 Possible risk factors to be aware of are: